God Used A Revival Service To Write

 But you might wonder or are curious, “Okay, how does that relate to tonight?”

-Tonight’s sermon was very thought and heart provoking.
+Tonight’s sermon was very thoughtful and heart provoking.
 But what I want to share is when the pastor spoke of sabotaging our faith when we ask God for His will in what we request.

 He explained, there was already one person who had asked Jesus if He was willing to heal.
 Jesus answered, “I am.”
 So, we should understand that yes Jesus and God are already willing to answer prayers.
 Essentially, that was one of the main things Jesus did while on this Earth.